 The Hebrew University Machine Learning Club, Jerusalem, Israel, June 2021

-Video Slides
+Video

 Tel Aviv University Machine Learning Seminar, Tel Aviv, Israel, May 2020